 ACES members in good standing are welcome to display the ACES logo on their websites, as long as they respect the ACES logo usage guidelines.

 Because the society operates almost entirely on volunteer labor, we welcome participation.
 Recruiting of members, carrying out promotional activities, and running the conferences involve an enormous amount of work, and there are numerous small tasks as well, including helping out with the silent auction, local chapters, writing for our website or newsletter, and blogging at the conference.

 If you want to help, consult one of the officers or Executive Committee members.
 We’re always looking for committed, energetic people to join ACES and we welcome your involvement.
 Learn more about joining.

 We hold workshops and editing boot camps throughout the year.
 To see if there’s an upcoming event in your area, go to our Upcoming Events page.
 In addition, ACES members have networking groups in several areas.
 You can get more information at firstname.lastname@example.org.

-We have job listings posted in our job bank.
-We also are working on a directory of editors for hire on this website.
+We have job listings posted in our job bank and members can also create their own entry in our Editors for Hire directory.
 You should also consider getting to know colleagues in the organization.
 One great advantage for members is that ACES helps us break out of our traditional isolation.
 Particularly at conferences, there are opportunities to discuss professional issues and to become part of a growing network of editors.
 Don’t be shy about approaching other members for advice — and yes, talking to and networking with fellow editors can lead to job opportunities.

-Start by taking some copy-editing courses.
-Below are a few training program ideas, and if you become an ACES member, you can get a discount on several opportunities through us, including the Poynter copy-editing certificate program.
+Start by taking some copy editing courses.
+Below are a few training program ideas, and if you become an ACES member, you can get a discount on several opportunities through us, including the Poynter/ACES Certificate in Editing.

 Here are other non-ACES training opportunities: